Key terms and definitions for AI-powered decision intelligence, multi-agent AI systems, and structured strategic analysis.

 The system component that aggregates, reconciles, and distills individual expert outputs into a unified, actionable recommendation.
 The synthesis layer identifies clusters of agreement, maps genuine points of disagreement, extracts minority opinions worth preserving, and produces a coherent narrative that decision-makers can act on.
 Unlike simple averaging or majority voting, sophisticated synthesis preserves the reasoning chains behind each position, enabling users to understand not just what the recommendation is, but why each expert holds their view and where the genuine uncertainties lie.

 A framework for evaluating the rigor of a decision process independent of its outcome.
 A good decision can produce a bad outcome (and vice versa) due to factors beyond the decision-maker's control.
 Decision quality is assessed across dimensions including: clarity of objectives, quality of information, range of alternatives considered, soundness of reasoning, and alignment with values.
-Strategic Decision Group research shows that organizations that measure decision quality systematically outperform those that judge decisions solely by results.
+Decision-quality research shows that organizations that measure decision quality systematically outperform those that judge decisions solely by results.

 A structured approach to analysis that determines how an agent processes information and reaches conclusions.
 Common reasoning frameworks include First Principles (decompose to fundamental truths), Bayesian (update beliefs with evidence), Game Theory (model strategic interactions), Systems Thinking (analyze feedback loops and emergent behavior), and Scenario Planning (model multiple futures).
 Each framework produces qualitatively different insights from the same data.
 Assigning different frameworks to different experts is a primary mechanism for generating genuine cognitive diversity in multi-expert systems.